 Jeffrey B. Bock has extensive experience working with clients and conducts thorough estate planning reviews.
-He works with a variety of families that are interested in estate planning, including parents with young children, families with adult children, families that set up trusts to provide for special needs children with disabilities, community property planning for spouses and much more.
+He works with various families interested in estate planning, including parents with young children, families with adult children, families that set up Trustees to provide for children with disabilities, community property planning for spouses, and much more.

 What is Estate Planning for Families?

-- Healthcare Power of Attorney, Healthcare Directive or Living Will – In the event that you cannot make your medical decisions, it is essential that you give this decision making power to your spouse or someone that you trust, especially if it comes to carrying out your wishes about resuscitation.
+- Healthcare Power of Attorney, Healthcare Directive & Living Will –If you cannot make your medical decisions, you must give this decision-making power to your spouse or someone you trust.
+With a living will, you can designate if, when life-sustaining treatment to end.

-- Protecting Minor Children–Protecting minor children by naming guardians and setting up a trust is crucial.
-As parents, you do not want a judge deciding who will continue raising your children, nor do you want a court-appointed guardian in charge of allocating your assets for your children.
-By having proper estate planning documents in place, you can help ensure that your wishes are carried out in the event of your death.
+- Protecting Minor Children–Protecting minor children by naming guardians and having a Trust is crucial.
+Most parents do not want a judge deciding who will continue raising their children, nor do most parents want a judge supervising their children's guardians.
+By having proper estate planning documents in place, you can help ensure that your wishes are followed.

-- LGBT Family Planning– Although gay marriage is now recognized, many gay people still have families that are hostile to their spouses and many employers, institutions are reluctant to recognize gay spouse and partners.
-Many states and judges while recognizing gay marriage resist in giving gay spouses full rights.
+- LGBT Family Planning– Although gay marriage is now recognized, many gay people still have hostile families to their spouses.
+Many employers and institutions are reluctant to acknowledge gay spouses and partners.
+Some state governments attempt to chip away at the rights that the Supreme Court recognized for gay couples.
 Planning your estate is essential to ensure that your spouse and partner are protected.

-Contact Us to Learn More About Family Estate Planning
+Contact Jeff's Office to Learn More About Family Estate Planning

 To learn more about how estate planning can help your family, spouse and children, please call 281-962-8529 in Texas or 561-392-8788 in Florida or request an initial confidential consultation online.
 In your initial consultation with Jeff, he will discuss your estate planning needs, helping you determine the best type of estate planning strategy to meet your current and long-term goals.
-Jeff’s knowledge and expertise about basic and advanced estate planning requirements are unparalleled, and he can help answer any questions you have while helping you make informed decisions.
+Jeff can help answer any questions you have while helping you make informed decisions.